14.-17. november 2024

 Administrator

-Technical manager
+Technical solutions

 Assistant

-General and accommodation manager
+General and accomodation manager